patrickbwarren/qgis3-survex-import/README.md

 *  `*cs out EPSG:3042` (ostensibly also ETRS89 UTM zone 30N)

-since this messes up the grid convergence (see below).
+(and other CRS in the same sequence) since this messes up the grid convergence (see below).

 #### Ordnance Survey (UK) co-ordinates